Nisha2304tyagi/instaInsights/README.md

 made on -juypter notebook
-all dependecies are given in code basic data visualization and predction
+all dependecies are given in code basic data visualization and prediction